gangz1o/gptui/README.md

 #### 📁 Option 1: Server-side CSS Replacement

-1. Log into your server and go to:  /rootdir/public/styles/[theme folder]/
+1. Log in to the server and go to the directory: /project root directory/public/styles/.
-2. Replace the `theme.css` file.
+2. Copy one of the theme folders, for example, Classic, and rename it to the theme name you want.
+3. Copy the `theme.css` of this project and replace the `theme.css` file in it.
+4. Go to the database and add a corresponding record to the `stylesheet` table.
-3. Restart the server or refresh the browser to apply.
+5. Restart the service or refresh the browser to take effect.

 #### 🌐 Option 2: Use Stylish Extension (Recommended)